DanielKolegar/Portfolio/SQL/README.md

 **Teams**
 - Team standings by conference and division

-All queries support filters by season, team, position, and more.
+All queries support filters by season, team, etc.

 ## 🔄 Ongoing Updates
 This project will be updated after the end of each NHL Regular Season and Playoffs